ARRANGEMENT OF SECTIONS

 9. Restriction of obligations of local

-to provide allotments.
+authorities to provide allotments.

 10. Rents to be charged for allotments let by